Autzoko/Course-Computer-Architecture/Mem_arch/README.md

 ```

 #### Debug with gbd
 Add parameter "-g" while compiling the source file.
-Then use instruction
+Then use command
 ```shell
 gbd obj.o
 ```